24 Good Reasons for Leaving a Job + How to Explain Them

 Underscore your experiences and why you want to gain even more in your new path of choice.

 Although some recruiters like to ask applicants about their five-year plans, it’s okay if your career plan is feeling a little outdated.
-You might still love the industry, but your particular job may no longer align with your goals.
+You might still love the industry, but your specific job may no longer match your goals, for example, if you want more client interaction, leadership responsibility, or technical depth than your current role offers.

 If you’re looking for more room to grow, more stimulating work, or a way to improve your skills, this is also a valid reason to leave your job.